 Add the mashed sweet potato, butter, milk, maple syrup, brown sugar, vanilla, cinnamon, and salt to a bowl and stir to combine.

-Transfer to a casserole dish and start making the pecan topping.
+Step 3: Transfer the sweet potato casserole filling to a 9 by 13 baking dish and start making the pecan topping.

-Spread evenly over the top of the sweet potatoes and bake for 30 minutes, until browned and bubbly!
+Step 4: Spread the pecan topping evenly over the top of the sweet potatoes and bake for 30 minutes at 350 degrees, until browned and bubbly.

 When you have something sweet like the classic favorite sweet potato casserole, you absolutely need some salt in there to help counteract all the sweetness.